Crime Prevention Tips

 If using a car, place valuables in the trunk.
 Always check the back seat before entering.

-Keep alert to persons asking you for directions, a cigarette, or the time, etc. Watch their hands, keep walking, and take appropriate action if someone tries to touch you.
+Keep alert to individuals asking you for directions, a cigarette, or the time, etc. Watch their hands, keep walking, and take appropriate action if someone tries to touch you.

 If you think that you are being followed, move toward more public and populated areas, and get attention from the police, etc.

-When walking on the sidewalk, try to walk toward the curb, and avoid doorways, alleys, and building walls.
+When walking on the sidewalk, try to walk towards the curb, and avoid doorways, alleys, and building walls.